Organists and Other Performers of Lahti Organ Festival 2026

 J.S.
 Bach: Night Meditation

-Pauliina Hyry – Urut
+Pauliina Hyry – organ

 Pauliina Hyry (née Toivanen) grew up in Mikkeli in a musical family with her parents Leo and Salme.
 She took up violin at the age of five, and then piano study and helping her organist father while still at school.
 Hyry’s first engagement as an organist was with the provincial prison of Mikkeli.